solar-ml/aws-emr-msk/README.md

 ECS on Fargate also requires access to our custom image `kafka-streams-msk` with Apache Kafka Streams API files from ECR registry.

-In summary, we have to create 2 gateway endpoints and 2 interface endpoints for use ECS on Fargate and EMR Serverless.
-If containers we need are available publicly that we can just use NAT gateway, which facilitates Internet access to hosts in private networks, and pull required images from public ECR repository.
+In summary, we create 2 gateway endpoints and 2 interface endpoints to ensure operation of ECS on Fargate and EMR Serverless.
+If the containers we need were publicly available, we could have just used NAT gateway, which facilitates Internet access to hosts in private networks, and pull required images from public ECR repository.

 ### Spark and Data Resources in Amazon S3